Explainable Deep Learning: A Field Guide for the Uninitiated: Future Directions

 \section{Future Directions}

-The field guide concludes by introducing research directions whose developments can contribute to improving explainable deep learning. \\
+The field guide concludes by introducing research directions whose developments can contribute to improving explainable deep learning.

-\textbf{Developing a Systematic Theory of Model Explanation.} Currently, there is still a lack of systematic general theory in the realm of DNN explanation~\shortcite{arrieta2019explainable,diez2013general}.
+\textbf{A Unifying Approach to Explainability}.
+There have been several efforts to come up with a framework for explainable artificial intelligence (XAI) or interpretable machine learning~\cite{gilpin2018explaining,doshi2017towards,DoshiVelez2018ConsiderationsFE}.
+Each one of these papers considers the literature from a different perspective, with little consideration to unify various methods.
+Currently, there is still a lack of systematic general theory in the realm of DNN explanation~\cite{arrieta2019explainable,diez2013general}.
 A systematic theory should be able to benefit the overall model explanation studies, and once formed, some current challenging explainable problems may be able to be handled properly by nature, and some novel directions may be proposed based on the systematic theories.
+However, one of the main reasons why it is so difficult to establish a formal theory of explanation is that the basic concepts of explanations in AI are difficult or impossible to formalize~\cite{wolf2019formal}.

 \textbf{User-friendly Explanations.} User-friendly explanations are needed to minimize the technical understanding of a user to correctly interpret explanations.
-As the concern of the opaque nature of DNNs is raising increasing attention in the society and even required by law, model explanations would inevitably be mandatory in a wide range of real-life applications~\shortcite{goodman2017european}.
+As the concern of the opaque nature of DNNs is raising increasing attention in the society and even required by law, model explanations would inevitably be mandatory in a wide range of real-life applications~\cite{goodman2017european}.
 Given the varied backgrounds of model users, the friendliness would be a future trend towards constructing explanations of high qualities.
-Most explainable methods are still catering towards expert users instead of laymen~\shortcite{ras2018explanation}, in the sense that knowledge about the method, for instance the DNN process, is needed to understand the explanation.
+Most explainable methods are still catering towards expert users instead of laymen~\cite{ras2018explanation}, in the sense that knowledge about the method, for instance the DNN process, is needed to understand the explanation.
 The requirement on model knowledge limits the wide usage of such explanation models, since in real scenarios the chance of the end-users being machine learning experts is very low.
 Assuming the end-user has been correctly determined, the next step is to determine \textit{what} needs to be explained, i.e., which step or decision does the system need to explain?